-You already have access to the grid, or the cost of getting connected to the grid is not prohibitive.
+Usually, you should go grid-tied when you already have access to the grid, or the cost of getting connected to the grid is affordable.
 Your goals include saving money on power bills, or selling power to the grid.
 You intend to charge an electric vehicle, power electric heating or cooking, or run other high draw items.
 You want to be able to use as much power as you want whenever you want, without worrying about the sun.

 When should I go off-grid?

-You have no other access to power, or the cost of getting connected is prohibitive.
-Your goals include powering a normal household or powering remote utilities such as water pumps.
-You intend to run normal household appliances like a fridge and lights, and will be using alternative energy such as gas, wood burning, or evacuated tube solar for cooking, space heating and water heating.
+You have no other access to power, the cost of getting connected is prohibitive, or you can't rely on the grid.
+Your goals include powering a normal household, or powering remote utilities such as water pumps.
+You intend to run normal household appliances like a fridge and lights, but you will be using alternative energy such as gas, wood burning, or evacuated tube solar for cooking, space heating and water heating.
 You understand that you may need to time your power usage around the sun, and may have to limit or change your current habits to adapt to the limitations of solar power.
 We recommend reading this article to understand the compromises needed for more affordable off-grid set ups.

 Can I take my house off the grid?

-In our experience it does not make financial sense to take your house off-grid.
+If you're looking for the most cost-effective choice for power, it doesn't always make financial sense to take your house off-grid, in our experience.
 Typically, a grid-connected house is not designed to be energy-efficient, mostly due to the installation of electric water cylinders and ovens.
-This is means a very large solar power system will be required to maintain your current use, and thus the expense of the solar takes decades to pay off when compared to what would be paid in power bills.
+This means a very large solar power system will be required to maintain your current use, and thus the expense of the solar takes decades to pay off when compared to what you would pay in power bills.